kpn-dsh/dsh-cli/docs/developers.md

 If you want to check the `table` rendering from a file, you have to explicitly change the output format in the script file.

+### `test_environment_variables.sh`

+This script will run commands related to environment variables.

 ### `test_erroneous_commands.sh`

-This script will run many erroneous commands and print the error message to `stderr`.
+This script will run erroneous commands and print the error message to `stderr`.
 All commands must produce a controlled error message and never terminate in panic.

 ### `test_erroneous_manage_commands.sh`

-This script will run many erroneous manage commands and print the error message to `stderr`.
+This script will run erroneous manage commands and print the error message to `stderr`.
 All commands must produce a controlled error message and never terminate in panic.

 ### `test_manage_commands.sh`